maverstr/FabAcademy2021-Maxime_Verstraeten/docs/modules/module03.md

   <figcaption> The vectorized drawing for the vynil cutter </figcaption>
 </figure>

 The only thing that I had to look for was the actual scaling of my picture.
-I had to manually scale it so that the measurement on my PCB are the same as the distance on the vectorized image.
+I had to manually scale it so that the measurement on my PCB is the same as the distance on the vectorized image.
 The dimensions of my PCB are 78.74mmx76.2mm.

 To make sure the copper sheet does not slide (it does not stick very well to the cutter holders), I taped it to a cutting mat and slid that inside the machine.
+Just like for the previous experience, I set all the settings to the lowest possible values.

 <video width="640" height="480" autoplay loop>
   <source src="./../../img/mod03/vynilCutterVideo.mp4" type="video/mp4">